leolew97/Sorting-Algorithm-Visualizer/README.md

 # Sorting-Algorithm-Visualizer
 Hello, I built this algorithm visualizer, because I was interested in how sorting algorithms work in real time, so I created a visual representation of a few popular sorting algorithms.
 I hope this is helpful for the people who have trouble seeing how these algorithms work in action!
+Check out my application at https://leolew97.github.io/Sorting-Algorithm-Visualizer/ (P.S: use Google Chrome!)

 # Available Scripts